Date issued: 18 June 2019

 The raising of Armed Forces Day Flags across the country will herald a week of celebrations around the country culminating in a national event in Salisbury on Saturday 29th June.
 Colchester will be raising its Armed Forces Day Flag alongside the Pegasus flag of 16 Air Assault Brigade from the Town Hall.

 The Mayor of Colchester, Councillor Nick Cope, will lead the ceremony, accompanied by the Commander of Colchester Garrison Lieutenant Colonel Steve Caldwell, Garrison Sergeant Major WO1 Billy Biggar and members of 16 Air Assault Brigade.

 Other attendees include HM Lord-Lieutenant of Essex, Mrs Jennifer Tolhurst, and the High Steward of Colchester, Sir Bob Russell.
-The public is also invited to attend the event, which takes place on the steps of the Town Hall.
+The public is also invited to attend the event, which takes place

 The Mayor of Colchester, Councillor Nick Cope, said: “The raising of the Armed Forces Day flag gives us the opportunity to thank the military community who have devoted their lives to protecting our nation.

 "This year's Armed Forces Day event is particularly poignant as it marks key anniversaries in World War 2, notably D-Day and the Battle of Arnhem, both of which involved men of the 1st and 6th Airborne Divisions.

 “We owe our serving military personnel, particularly the British Army’s airborne forces based here in Colchester, and veterans everywhere, a huge debt of gratitude.
 Their commitment and sacrifice at home and abroad help ensure our freedom and safety.”